 Career Fairs and other special information programs are held throughout the year.
-The Minority Careers Program and the Teacher Recruitment Fair, sponsored by Career Services and Placement, and the Career Expo sponsored by the School of Hotel, Restaurant and Institutional Management are examples.
+The Minority Careers Program and the Teacher Recruitment Fair, sponsored by Career Services and Placement, and the Career Expo sponsored by the School of Hospitality Business are examples.
 A list of career fairs and workshops is available in Rooms 113 and 6 Student Services.

 Career counselors can be helpful when making complex decisions about career directions.
 They assist in dealing with factors such as family pressures, issues of adequacy, motivation, uncertainty concerning aptitudes or interests, or generalized problems in decision making.
-Visit a Counseling Center office, 8 a.m. to noon and 1 to 5 p.m. daily, except on Wednesday when counselors are available after 10 a.m.
+Visit or call a Counseling Center office: 8 a.m. to noon and 1 to 5 p.m., Monday, Thursday, and Friday; and 8 a.m. to noon and 1 to 7 p.m. on Tuesday and Wednesday.